 1. Basics of Strain Measurements and Experimental Stress Analysis

 The Wheatstone bridge is well suited for the measurement of small changes of a resistance and is therefore, also suitable for measuring the resistance change in a strain gauge.
 It is commonly known that the strain gauge transforms the strain applied into a proportional change of resistance.
-Find out more about the application of Wheatstone Bridge Circuits here.
+Here you can find out more about the application of Wheatstone Bridge Circuits.

 Get a complete overview of the topic of "An Introduction into Measurements using Strain Gauges" - Karl Hofmann's 250-page reference book.